padogrid/bundle-none-tutorial-docker-haproxy/README_ALPINE.md

 ##### 4.2.2.
 Configre client HAProxy

 Configure the `padogrid2` container as a client to the Mosquitto cluster running on `padogrid1`.
-The following shows the data flow. (`padogrid2:8883` encrypts and forwards traffic to `padogrid1:8883` which terminates SSL/TLS and forwards the decrypted traffic to the Mosquitto cluster running on `padogrid1`.)
+The following shows the data flow. (`padogrid2:8883` encrypts and forwards traffic to `padogrid1:8883` which terminates SSL/TLS and forwards the decrypted traffic to the Mosquitto cluster.)

 **padogrid2:8883 --> padogrid1:8883 (SSL/TLS) --> padogrid1:1883**